-- 1. The Cave Hill Academy of Sport offers the following undergraduate degrees: - Sport Sciences - Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.
-See course offering information from page 74 - 75.
+- 1. The Cave Hill Academy of Sport offers the following undergraduate degrees: - Sport Sciences - 2.
+Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.
+See course offering information on pages 79 80.